 Dr Leanna Zozula is a psychologist and Clinical Director of PsyMontreal.
 She was awarded her doctorate degree from McGill University and has trained and worked in several hospital/clinic settings in Montreal and the USA (New York).
 Dr. Zozula lectures about mental health topics to the public and healthcare professionals.
 Click here for a brief bio.

 Jean-Marc Assaad, Ph.D.

 Dr. Jean-Marc Assaad is a psychologist and the Director of Prevention & Training Services at PsyMontreal.
 He regularly provides conferences and trainings in Motivational Interviewing to various governmental agencies and private companies.
 Dr. Assaad obtained his doctorate degree in Clinical Psychology from McGill University, where he also taught.

-Alexandra is a licensed guidance counsellor through OCCOQ and a Psychotherapy Intern at PsyMontreal.
-She recently graduated from McGill’s Counselling Psychology program.
+A graduate of McGill’s Counselling Psychology program, Alexandra is a licensed guidance counsellor through OCCOQ.
 She has experience working with youth and young adults undergoing difficulties related to life transitions, academic and work-related stress, interpersonal relationships, grief, anxiety, and depression.
 Alexandra recognizes the courage it takes to seek counselling and commends those beginning this journey.
 She strives to provide her clients with a safe and supportive space to explore their thoughts and feelings and works collaboratively with them to facilitate personal development and achievement of their goals.

 Dr Nora Kelner, neuropsychologist